I’ve often been asked “how long should my workouts be?” – and truth be told, it’s a question I’ve wondered myself.

 Make sure to talk to your doctor about the right type and intensity of exercise for you, and instead of focusing on how much you should do, instead just do as much as you can and improving gradually.

-I remember when I started getting fit for the first time in my life.
+I remember my very first fitness journey as an adult.
 I’d never exercised before since I was a kid.

-I bought a Tae Bo DVD and only made it through the first 12 minutes of the video before I was lying on the floor, sobbing for breath.
+I bought a Tae Bo DVD and only made it through the first 12 minutes of the video before I fell onto the floor, sobbing for breath.